 Projects in the field of renewable (alternative) energy are often not entirely transparent and understandable for potential participants.
 One of the most frequently asked questions, which requires explanation and clarification, is the possibility of implementing the project, using the EPC contract model (as an option – EPCM-contract) in the construction of solar power plants.
 The purpose of this publication is to provide an accurate definition of what the EPC or EPCM contract model is, their varieties, advantages and disadvantages for the customer and contractor, and the specifics of using it in practice.

 Different forms of contracts are used in the international practice of the realisation of multiple projects in order to regulate the relations between the contracting parties in the field of the construction management and supervision.
 The same model contracts may be applied to the implementation of solar energy projects in Ukraine.
-Besides, one can define main model contracts, which include and regulate the relations between the contracting parties at all stages of the solar power plant installation process (project development, procurement, construction):
+Besides, one can define main model contracts, which include and regulate the relations between the contracting parties at all stages of the solar power plant installation process (engineering, procurement, construction):

 It is necessary to remember that there are not uniform or standard terms in the classification of the construction contracts, which would be enshrined in the legislation, neither on international level nor on national one.
 For example, in terms of the solar power plant construction.
 EPC contract is a unique model contract which determines a fixed price and deadlines enough precisely and exactly.
 It also stipulates clearly that just the contractor shall assume all risks and liabilities referring to the project construction process.
 At the same time, other types of model contracts can often intermix their terms with one another and with the terms of EPC contract.